AG7GN/fe-pi/README.md

 ## 2. Configuration Procedure

+__NOTE:__ If you are using the Hampi image, the majority of the following setup is already done for you.

 ### 2.1 Install `pulseaudio`

-Open a terminal, then run:
+PulseAudio is installed by default in Raspbian Stretch and Buster.
+Just to make sure it is, open a terminal, then run:

 	sudo apt update && sudo apt install pulseaudio

-### 2.2 Select Pi's local audio output destination (speakers or HDMI)

-*Skip this step if you have no speakers connected to your Pi or your Pi's monitor via HDMI.*

-Force the Pi to use either the HDMI connection or the built-in 3.5mm connection for system sounds and for monitoring your radio's RX and TX audio.

-Open a terminal and run:

-	sudo raspi-config

-Then:

-- Select __7 Advanced Options__ \<ENTER\>

-- Select __A4 Audio__ \<ENTER\>

-	Select *one* of the following:
-		- __1 Force 3.5mm (headphone) jack__ if your speakers are connected there.
-(Most common)
-		- __2 Force HDMI__ if your monitor has built-in speakers and can receive audio via HDMI.

-	Press \<ENTER\>

-- Select __FINISH__ (Press the TAB key to move the cursor)

-### 2.3 Determine the sound card name
+### 2.2 Determine the sound card name

-Open a terminal and execute `arecord -l` as shown in this example:
+Open a terminal and run `arecord -l` as shown in this example:

 	pi@mypi:~ $ arecord -l
 	card 1: Audio [Fe-Pi Audio], device 0: Fe-Pi HiFi sgtl5000-0 [] Subdevices: 0/1 Subdevice #0: subdevice #0

-The card name is "Audio" in this example.
+The card name is "__Audio__" in this example.
 Use the name that's after "card 1:" and before the text in square brackets.
-For Fe-Pi, it'll be "Audio"
+For Fe-Pi, it'll be "__Audio__"

-### 2.4 Back up any existing `/etc/asound.conf` file
+### 2.3 Back up any existing `/etc/asound.conf` file

 - Case 1: There is no existing `/etc/asound.conf` file.
 Example: